Cincinnati-Design-LAB/architour/src/content/buildings/over-the-rhine-senior-services-center.md

   lng: -84.51717
 address: 1715 Republic Street, Cincinnati, Ohio
 architect: Woollen, Molzan and Partners
-significance: >-
+---

 The project was a pioneer in in-fill design creating a complex interwoven in the Over-the-Rhine neighborhood at a time when it was considered one of the most impoverished neighborhoods in the country.
----